ahmed-barakat333/LRI_MM_Pain/README.md

 4- **Chord_Diagram**: Data and code used to visualize some of the interactions between multiple myeloma - plasma cells (PCs) and bone marrow stromal cells (BMSCs) ligands with seonsory neuron receptors.

-5- **Communication_Score**: Data and code used to the significance of interactions between multiple myeloma - plasma cells (PCs) and bone marrow stromal cells (BMSCs) ligands with seonsory neuron receptors.
+5- **Communication_Score**: Data and code used to analyze the significance of interactions between multiple myeloma - plasma cells (PCs) and bone marrow stromal cells (BMSCs) ligands with seonsory neuron receptors.

 6- **Functional_Analysis**: Data and code used to perform enrichment analysis of differentially expressed genes of mutiple myeloma cell types.